kwant-project/kwant/doc/source/tutorial/tutorial2.rst

 In fact, attaching leads seems not so simple any more for the current structure with a scattering region very much different from the lead shapes.
-However, the choice of unit cell together with the translational vector allows to place the lead unambiguously in realspace -- the unit cell is repeated infinitely many times in the direction and opposite to the direction of the translational vector. kwant examines the lead starting from infinity and traces it
+However, the choice of unit cell together with the translational vector allows to place the lead unambiguously in real space -- the unit cell is repeated infinitely many times in the direction and opposite to the direction of the translational vector. kwant examines the lead starting from infinity and traces it